-The Marina Ballena National Park is definitely one of the top things to do while staying in Punta Uvita Costa Rica.
-This marine reserve protects more than 13,000 acres of ocean and 9 miles of coastline.
+The Marina Ballena National Park is definitely one of the top things to do while staying in Punta Uvita, Costa Rica.
+This marine reserve protects over 13,000 acres of ocean and 9 miles of coastline.
 With mangrove forests, coral reefs, and wild beaches, it’s the perfect escape from the hustle and bustle.

 READ NEXT: Best Beaches in Costa Rica

 Arco Beach, or Playa Arco, is technically one of the many beaches located inside Marino Ballena National Park, but unlike the other beaches, this one is a bit more challenging to access.

 The beach can be accessed through La Cusinga Lodge and Restaurant, where a steep and often slippery path offers access to Arco Beach.
 Note that the beach can only be accessed at low tie, when the beach is visible.